Prostate Infections (cont.)

 The prostate gland is a part of a man's reproductive system, secreting fluids that help transport sperm.
 The gland lies just below the bladder and surrounds the urethra (the tube that drains the bladder).

 Prostate infections may irritate the prostate and cause inflammation and swelling of the gland.
 Prostate infections occur most often in men aged 30-50 years but can occur in older men.
-Statistics vary; some researchers suggest that about 30%–50% of males get prostatitis, while others suggest about 5%–10% are affected.
-Unfortunately, many people equate the terms prostate infection and prostatitis, but prostate infections comprise only two of the four major classifications of the term "prostatitis," and infectious types comprise only 5%-10% of the total number of prostatitis diagnosed patients.
+Unfortunately, many people equate the terms prostate infection and prostatitis, but prostate infections comprise only two of the four major classifications of the term "prostatitis," and infectious types comprise only a few of the total number of prostatitis diagnosed patients.

 The National Institutes of Health consensus panel has designated four types of prostatitis classifications.